Nonso30/alx-low_level_programming/0x02-functions_nested_loops/README.md

-a function that adds two integers and returns the result. a function that prints all natural numbers from n to 98 a task on Nature made the natural numbers; All else is the work of women
+a function that adds two integers and returns the result. a function that prints all natural numbers from n to 98 a task on Nature made the natural numbers; All else is the work of women a program that prints the first 50 Fibonacci numbers, starting with 1 and 2